dart-lang/site-www/src/null-safety/index.md

 values can’t be null _unless you say they can be._
 With null safety, your **runtime** null-dereference errors turn into **edit-time** analysis errors.
-The compiler can optimize away internal null checks, enabling apps to be faster, smaller, and more reliable.
+Because null safety in Dart is sound, the compiler can optimize away internal null checks, enabling apps to be faster, smaller, and more reliable.

 You can practice using null safety in the web app